dirigiblelabs/poc_webassembly/README.md

 ## Compiling java program to .wasm and using the .wasm module in other project.

-This example runs on Ubuntu 20.04.
+This example runs on Linux and Mac.
-There is some problem in wasmer library for macOs.

 1. Clone the repository
 ```